CreateAPI/CreateAPI/README.md

   # Strips the parent name of enum cases within objects that are `oneOf` / `allOf` / `anyOf` of nested references
   isStrippingParentNameInNestedObjects: false

+  # The types to import in the entities, by default empty
+  imports: ["CoreLocation"]

 paths:
   # Excluded paths, e.g. ["/gists/{gist_id}/commits"]
   # `exclude` and `include` can't be used together